Birch-san/deprecated-mecab-wasm/README.md

 > This angers me.

 `EMCONFIGURE_JS=1` ensures that we don't cheat on configure tests; enforces that we actually attempt compilation to js.
 This is worth doing, because we depend on the step `LLVM bitcode ⇒ asm.js` working correctly.

+The CXXFLAG and CFLAG `-s 'BINARYEN_SCRIPTS=\"spidermonkify.py\"'` ensures that Binaryen will [output a binary compatible with browsers](https://github.com/kripken/emscripten/wiki/WebAssembly).

 There should now be some LLVM intermediate code in: